 - Open the project in Eclipse and import the existing maven project.
-In the Git perspective, under branches, there will be one local branch and two remote branches (one associated with the customer-managed repository and other associated with the Cloud Manager repository).
+In the Git perspective, under branches, there will be one local branch and two remote branches (one associated with the customer-managed repository and the other associated with the Cloud Manager repository).

 Best Practices for Migrating to Cloud Manager

 Here are some of the best practices that you can follow to ensure a smooth migration to the cloud manager.

 1. You can overwrite some testing criteria of the Cloud Manager.
 This helps in meeting the strict deadlines where the development team wants to keep fixing the issues in the incremental approach.

 2. In the case of a multi-bundle project, it is always hard to calculate the code coverage in an integrated development environment (IDE) since the code coverage results are for the individual bundles.
 As a solution, you can set-up SonarQube with JaCoCo.

 3. There is always a doubt about the versioning of a project.
 Cloud Manager adds a random hex to the versions of bundles and packages, which is nothing but a build number in the Cloud Manager.
 The final version looks like <pom-version>.<build Number>.

 4. For estimating the effort of migration, an architect or lead must consider the below points.